These Praline Rolo Cups are Rolos candy stuffed inside sugar cookie dough that’s been blended with toffee bits and pecans. Such an easy and fun treat!

 Can you ever really get tired of looking at pretty chocolate cake, anyway?
 OR cookie dough blended with pecans and toffee bits, then stuffed with Rolos.
 Really?

-Break up cookie dough and place in a large resealable plastic bag along with the toffee pieces and the pecans.
+Break up cookie dough and place in a large resealable plastic bag along with the toffee bits and the pecans.
 Knead to combine.
-Measure scant tablespoons of the dough and roll into balls.